rks101/egnet/README.md

 ## Top Level Domain TLD

-A Top Level Domain or TLD is the most right-end part of a domain name. e.g. TLD for godaddy.com is .com.
+A Top Level Domain or TLD is the most right-end part of a domain name. e.g., TLD for godaddy.com is .com.

 There are gTLD (Generic Top Level) and ccTLD (Country Code Top Level Domain).

-A gTLD is meant to describe the domain name's purpose. e.g. gTLD .com is for commercial entities, .edu for education, and .gov for the government.
+A gTLD is meant to describe the domain name's purpose. e.g., gTLD .com is for commercial entities, .edu for education, and .gov for the government.

-A ccTLD is meant to describe some country or geography. e.g. .in for sites hosted/based in India, .co.uk for sites based in the United Kingdom.
+A ccTLD is meant to describe some country or geography. e.g., .in for sites hosted/based in India, .co.uk for sites based in the United Kingdom.

 These days there are too many new gTLDs like .bank, .bharti, .biz, .coffee, .dell, etc. A full list of gTLDs is available on [IANA](https://data.iana.org/TLD/tlds-alpha-by-domain.txt) website.

 Further, second-level domains are registered by organizations.
 When registering a domain name, the second-level domain name is limited to 63 characters + the TLD and can only use a-z 0-9 and in-between hyphens (cannot start or end with hyphens or have consecutive hyphens).
 Subdomains added by domain owners have the same limitations.
-The maximum length of a domain name is 253 characters including multiple subdomain prefixes like abc.def.lmn.pqrs.example.com
+The maximum length of a domain name is 253 characters, including multiple subdomain prefixes like abc.def.lmn.pqrs.example.com

 ----